A SSHRC Postdoctoral Fellowships application consists of the following documents:

 - If applicable, indicate any other institution with which you will be affiliated, and provide a justification.

-- If your proposed research is related to health or psychology, justify your submission of this proposal to SSHRC (rather than to the Natural Sciences and Engineering Research Council or Canadian Institutes of Health Research), based on SSHRC’s guidelines [Subject Matter Eligibility].
+- If your proposed research is related to health or psychology, justify your submission of this proposal to SSHRC (rather than to the Natural Sciences and Engineering Research Council or Canadian Institutes of Health Research), based on SSHRC’s Subject Matter Eligibility guidelines.
+If in doubt about the eligibility of your proposed research, consult SSHRC staff prior to submission of your application.

 You must provide: